Skip to Main Content

 Journal articles often provide the most current and authoritative research on a topic.
 The Library subscribes to databases to provide you access to these sources which are usually not freely available via the World Wide Web.
 You can search databases on your chosen topic and locate full-text articles, abstracts of articles or citations.
 Check the Catalogue by journal title if the database does not give you the full-text or a linkage to full-text elsewhere.
 A comprehensive listing of databases is provided on the main e-Resources page

-Biological Science Database
+Biological Science Database This link opens in a new window

 A full-text database includes the renowned Biological Sciences, MEDLINE, and TOXLINE databases and provides full-text titles from around the world, including scholarly journals, trade and industry journals, magazines, technical reports, conference proceedings, and government publications.

 CAB Abstracts via Ovid.
+This link opens in a new window

 CAB Abstracts coverage of the applied life sciences includes agriculture, environment, veterinary sciences, applied economics, food science, and nutrition, from 1973 - current.

-CAB Direct via CABI
+CAB Direct via CABI This link opens in a new window

 Includes access to CAB Abstracts, CABI Full Text, and the journal Description of Fungi and Bacteria (DFB).
 CAB Direct contains over 11 million bibliographic records, full-text articles, news items and reports across the applied life sciences.